dreamJarvis/User-Authentication-Using-Firebase/README.md

     login : users whose data are stored in firebase authentication will be able to login create admin: users whose admin status is true can make more admins, by creating functions in the firestore and calling it from the                       front end

-    as the credentials are stored before-hand, after download use email : tarunjha@gmail.com
+ as the credentials are stored before-hand, after download use
+    Credentials :
+    email : tarunjha@gmail.com
     password : 1234567